sondregronas/ankermake-hass-component/README.md

 > Note: You can add as many instances as you'd like (but you will need an ankerctl instance running for each one).

+## Dependencies

+For this component to work, you will need an instance of [ankerctl](https://github.com/Ankermgmt/ankermake-m5-protocol) running and working.
+Please refer to the ankerctl documentation for installation instructions.
+(They do have a Home Assistant add-on in their organization, but I have not tested it with this component).

 ## Known issues

 There are probably many issues to list...